wireseo/tp/docs/DeveloperGuide.md

 ![Sequence diagram of getting Summary Details](images/GetSummaryDetailsSequenceDiagram.png)

-A `LogicManager` `getSummary` method call will lead to a sequence of method calls, which results in a `StringProperty` of summary details being returned.
+A `LogicManager`'s `getSummary` method call will lead to a sequence of method calls, which results in a `StringProperty` of summary details being returned.

 Upon start up of Jarvis' Graphical User Interface, the first step of calling `LogicManager`'s `execute` method is skipped, going straight to calling the `updateUngradedMissionsSummaryDetail` method of `ModelManager` to do the